connectingLandscapes/cola/known-issues.md

 ###### 6. Define connections between R and Python
+These errors are common because each computer has a particular configuration.
+Here some of the solutions we found.

   *Testing:* Running `cola::setup_cola()` and `cola::commonErrors()` getting the following messages:
   _Expected answer:_ `All required modules installed!` or `=== All dependencies and requirements installed`